myshell-ai/AIlice/README.md

 <a name="example-2-lm-studio"></a>
 ##### Example 2: LM Studio

-In this example, we will use LM Studio to run the most open source model I've ever seen: **Qwen2-72B-Instruct-Q3_K_S.gguf**, powering AIlice to run on a local machine.
+In this example, we will use LM Studio to run the most open source model I've ever seen: **Qwen2-72B-Instruct-Q3_K_S.gguf**, powering Ailice to run on a local machine.

 Download model weights of **Qwen2-72B-Instruct-Q3_K_S.gguf** using LM Studio.